amad1101/Excel_to_SQL/README.md

 # Excel_to_SQL
-This program convert excel files to SQL queries and add them into to sql ready file called 'script.py'.
+This program convert excel files to SQL queries and add them into to sql ready file called 'script.sql'.

 The prerequisite programs are:
 ```